Noaemien/ada-template-website/final.md

 - `584 $ − 80 $ = 504 $`

-Note to mention that some hubs ranked high in the competition (Albert Einstein or Periodic Table were in Top 16) but were not even proposed by the bookmakers.
-This shows that the bookmakers couldn't predict the competition perfectly and that the graph analysis alone is not sufficient enough to estimate wikispeedia's players behaviors.
+Not to mention that some hubs ranked high in the competition (Albert Einstein or Periodic Table were in Top 16) but were not even proposed by the bookmakers.
+This shows that the bookmakers could not predict the competition perfectly and that graph analysis alone is not sufficient to estimate Wikispeedia players’ behaviors.

-Nonetherless, all Top 8 contenders were predicted as in the Top 64 by the bookmakers showing that their graph analysis was efficient enough.
-In addition, Underdogs that are not proposed in the betting area is part of the game of betting, bookmakers cannot predict the future and and that's also one way how they make money themselve.
+Nonetheless, all Top 8 contenders were predicted as being in the Top 64 by the bookmakers, showing that their graph analysis was efficient enough.
+In addition, underdogs that are not proposed in the betting area are part of the game of betting: bookmakers cannot predict the future, and that's also one way how they make money themselves.

 ---

 #### Strategy 3 – Use global popularity

 Picking the top 8 most popular pages on Wikipedia over the last 10 years.
-We realize that these are **not** the same as the nodes favored by the Wikipedia link architecture, so the overlap with the bookmaker’s list is limited (see Strategy 2): Indeed, we need to go up to the 15th most visited page of Wikipedia to find 8 articles that are also porposed by the bookmakers.
+We realize that these are **not** the same as the nodes favored by the Wikipedia link architecture, so the overlap with the bookmaker’s list is limited (see Strategy 1).
+Indeed, we need to go up to the 15th most visited page of Wikipedia to find 8 articles that are also proposed by the bookmakers.

 | Rank | Top article by popularity on the real world wikipedia | Selected in strategy | Result |
 |------|-------------------------------------------------------|----------------------|--------|